iotaledger/tips/text/0001-protocol-messages/0001-protocol-messages.md

 ## STING - Protocol Version 2

 STING is an extension to the IOTA protocol.
-It breaks the transaction gossip into Transaction Broadcast and Transaction Request.
+It breaks the transaction gossip into Transaction and Transaction Request messages.
 Besides that it adds the Milestone Request and Heartbeat messages.

 #### Milestone Request